testflows/TestFlows-WebSite/source/_posts/blog/what-do-condition-proposition-predicate-property-and-invariant-really-mean.md

 \begin{bmatrix} \text{small}' = \text{small} \\ \text{big} = 5 \end{bmatrix}
 {%endkatex%}

-<br>Sometimes, you'll read or hear someone defining an action as
+<br>Sometimes, you'll read or hear someone define an action as

 {% html div class="classic-quote" %}
 > *an operation that **transitions** the system from one state to another*
 {% endhtml %}

-This definition can be confusing as sometimes one can mistakenly assume that **transitions** means that the system actually changes to a **different state**.
-This however is not always a case.
-For example, starting from the initial state {%katex%}(small=0, big=0){%endkatex%}, the *Fill the 5-gallon jug* action results in the next state being {%katex%}(small=0, big=5){%endkatex%}, but if we perform the *Fill the 5-gallon jug* action again the system will remain in the {%katex%}(small=0, big=5){%endkatex%} state.
-No state change actually occurs!
+This definition can be confusing because it might lead you to think that a **transition** always results in a different state.
+However, that's not always the case.
+For example, starting from the initial state {%katex%}(small=0, big=0){%endkatex%}, performing the *Fill the 5-gallon jug* action gives you the next state {%katex%}(small=0, big=5){%endkatex%}.
+But if you perform the *Fill the 5-gallon jug* action again, the system remains in the {%katex%}(small=0, big=5){%endkatex%} state—no change occurs!

-The system remained in the {%katex%}(small=0, big=5){%endkatex%} state and will keep staying in that state forever as long as you keep repeating the *Fill the 5-gallon jug* action.
-However, the system does transition in a sense that in a **sequence of states** a new state is added to the sequence even though the new state is the same as the previous state.
+Even though the state doesn't change, a new state is still added to the sequence of states.
+In other words, the system transitions in the sense that each action results in a new state being recorded, even if that new state is identical to the previous one.

 {%katex%}
 \begin{bmatrix} \text{small} = 0 \\ \text{big} = 0 \end{bmatrix}